 The biomass indices From EU surveys have been corrected in the years 1988 to 2002 for adjusting for the more efficient research vessel taken into use in 2003 (Casas et al. 2004).
 The spawning stock (female biomass) as determined from the EU survey biomass index (Figure 3 and Table 3) increased rapidly during the years prior to the fishery, from 1989 and 1990 to 1992.
 This may have been due to a gradual increase in stock size after the cod biomass declined in the area.
 But this was also a reflection of the very strong 1986 year class, most of which were female during 1992.
 With the beginning of the shrimp fishery in 1993 the biomass declined up to 1997.
 After that the stock recovered reasonably well although with high annual variability (historical maximums in 2002 and 2005 were followed by years with lower biomass but at a relative high level).
 In 2009 the female biomass decreased to values close to the historical minimums in the survey series.
 In 2010 despite of the biomass increase about 77% compared to 2009 this was still among the lowest in the historical series.
-The female biomass estimated in the last three years 2011, 2012, and 2013 around 1132 t, 791 t and 691 t. respectively were the lowest values in the EU survey series, well below B{lim} proxy and shows the depletion state of the shrimp stock.
-These low values in the size of the shrimp stock are likely associated to the increase of the cod stock experimented in recent years (Table 3 and Figures 4 and 5).
-Although in 2013 the decline of cod biomass was not followed by the corresponding increase in the shrimp biomass as occurred in 2010, the significant and inverse correlation between cod and female shrimp biomass can still be observed.
+The female biomass estimated from the moratorium (2011-2014) were the lowest values in the EU survey series, well below $B{lim}$ proxy and shows the depletion state of the shrimp stock.
+Although in recent years 2015, 2016 and 2017 the total biomass indexes increased significantly compared to previous year (around 72%, 62% and 14% respectively), it remains at very low level.

-6. SHRIMP PREDATION BY COD
+6. SHRIMP PREDATION BY COD AND REDFISH